 What’s “international” about the International Honors College?

-The International Honors Program is for students pursuing all majors who hope to better navigate an interdependent world by exploring and developing both inside and outside the classroom.
+The Global Honors Program is for students pursuing all majors who hope to better navigate an interdependent world by exploring and developing both inside and outside the classroom.
 Most 100- and 200-level Honors courses are thematically concerned with literatures, cultures, and societies around the world.
-A cornerstone of the program is the International Experience—for which you study abroad for a semester or even an academic year through a UNCG exchange program.
-Honors students in good standing receive a travel grant for a semester-long program.
-Courses in International Honors emphasize finding your place in a complex, globalized world.
-Students pursuing International Honors also become proficient in a second language.
+Courses in Global Honors emphasize finding your place in a complex, globalized world.
+Students pursuing Global Honors also complete two courses in a second language.
 In addition, the Global Honors experiences, from which students will have many opportunities to customize their learning and development towards their own goals, support intercultural learning, global citizenship, and cultural competence.

 Do I get to do a Senior Honors Thesis/Project?

 Once you are well into your studies at UNCG and start taking classes in your major, you can do Honors in your major, which at UNCG is called Disciplinary Honors, the other Honors program in the Honors College.
 As a student in the Disciplinary Honors Program you do an intensive research project in your major, which culminates in a significant piece of written work, piece of scientific research, or artistic project.
 You work closely with a professor in your major field, opening doors to graduate and professional study, not to mention recommendation letters from a faculty member who really knows you!

 Does it cost anything extra to be a member of the Honors College?

-New students admitted to International Honors are charged a $30 first-year Honors fee at the beginning of their first semester in Honors.
+New students admitted to Global Honors are charged a $30 first-year Honors fee at the beginning of their first semester in Honors.
 New students admitted to Disciplinary Honors will be charged a $30 fee at the beginning of their first semester in Honors.
 Honors students are charged $30 each year they are a member of the college.
-Graduating seniors, regardless of when they entered the Honors College, are charged a $30 graduation fee during their senior year.
+Graduating seniors, regardless of when they entered the Honors College, are charged a $30 graduation fee during their fourth year.
 The graduation fee may not correspond to the semester of graduation but will be assessed only once in order to cover all costs of graduating with Honors.
-All charges are handled through the University Cashiers Office.
+All charges are handled through the University Cashier’s Office.

 Do I Have to Take a Language Placement Test When I Come to UNCG?